Top Four Reasons Why Reverse Mortgage Loans Should Be In Your Financial Planning Toolkit

 The following are the top three reasons why financial planners should learn more about reverse mortgage loans and bring them into their financial planning toolkits.

-There Are More Than Nine Trillion Untapped Dollars That Could Be Directly Managed for Better Retirements.
+There Are More Than 11.12 Untapped Dollars That Could Be Directly Managed for Better Retirements.

 Senior home equity has reached historic highs.
-As of the first quarter of 2021, homeowners 62 and older were holding over $9 trillion in home equity.1 This vast reserve of untouched capital should be intriguing for all financial professionals.
+As of 2022, homeowners 62 and older were holding over $11.12 trillion in home equity.
+This vast reserve of untouched capital should be intriguing for all financial professionals.
 But to bring it to the level of financial planning for the average client, how much better could their financial future be if they had hundreds of thousands of more dollars for you to manage?2

 Many Retirees and People of Retirement Age Are Struggling with Debt.